Mental Health Facilities Goldsboro, NC

 Daymark Recovery Services Harnett County Unit - 36.1 miles from Goldsboro, NC

 Daymark Recovery Services Harnett County Unit is a mental health treatment center in Lillington, NC, located at 5841 Highway 421 South, 27546 zip code area.
 Daymark Recovery Services Harnett County Unit provides telemedicine/telehealth and outpatient treatment.
-Daymark Recovery Services Harnett County Unit offers individual psychotherapy, psychotropic medication and couples/family therapy to seniors 65 or older, children / adolescents and adults.
-Daymark Recovery Services Harnett County Unit also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Daymark Recovery Services Harnett County Unit consist of chronic disease/illness management, assertive community treatment and illness management and recovery.
+Daymark Recovery Services Harnett County Unit offers dialectical behavior therapy, couples/family therapy and trauma therapy to adults, young adults and seniors 65 or older.
+Daymark Recovery Services Harnett County Unit also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Daymark Recovery Services Harnett County Unit consist of illness management and recovery, chronic disease/illness management and family psychoeducation.

 Learn More